-- 6.1.1 The RSO shall conduct no less than annually an audit of each facility possessing sources of ionizing radiation. - 6.1.1.1 The results of those audits shall be presented to the IRC during their quarterly meetings. - 6.1.1.2 Typical items covered during an audit are: - a.
+- 6.1.1 The RSO shall conduct annually an audit of each facility possessing sources of ionizing radiation. - 6.1.1.1 The results of those audits shall be presented to the IRC during their quarterly meetings. - 6.1.1.2 Typical items covered during an audit are: - a.
 Inventories of: - (1) All radioactive material. - (2) Radiation producing machines. - (3) Monitoring instrumentation. - b.
 Records of: - (1) Trained and safety certified radiation workers. - (2) Personnel monitoring. - (3) Calibration of monitoring instrumentation. - c.
 Compliance with terms of the radiation safety permit. - d.
-Conduct of routine radiation protection surveys. - 6.1.2 An annual assessment of the radiation safety program shall be performed by an individual who does not have direct responsibility for the program. - 6.1.3 The annual assessment shall cover topics suitable to meet the annual assessment required by the Nuclear Regulatory Commission in 10 CFR 20.1101(c).
+Conduct of routine radiation protection surveys. - 6.1.2 An annual assessment of the radiation safety program shall be performed to evaluate its content and effective implementation. - 6.1.3 The annual assessment shall cover topics suitable to meet the annual assessment required by the Nuclear Regulatory Commission in 10 CFR 20.1101(c).